epec254/rag_code/README.md

 # Product overview

-**RAG Studio:** A marketing name that encompasses the upgraded Mosaic AI platform capabilities for building high-quality Retrieval Augmented Generation (RAG) applications:
+**RAG Studio:** The set of upgraded Mosaic AI platform capabilities for building high-quality Retrieval Augmented Generation (RAG) applications:
   - **MLflow:** Support for logging, parameterizing, and tracing Chains that are unified between development & production.
 Chains can be logged as code vs. pickled.
   - **Model Serving:** Support for hosting Chains e.g., token streaming, automated authentication of Databricks services used in your chain, feedback API and a simplified chain deployment API
   - **RAG Cookbook:** Sample code & how-to guide offering an opinionated end-to-end workflow for building RAG apps [this repo]
   - *[Future release] Lakehouse Monitoring: Capabilities for monitoring your apps once in production*

-**Evaluation Suite:** Built-for-purpose tools to evaluate Generative AI Apps, starting with RAG apps:
+**Evaluation Suite:** Built-for-purpose tools to evaluate Generative AI App quality, starting with RAG apps:
   - **Evaluation Harness:** evaluate(...) command that runs the evaluation
   - **Review App:** UI tool for collecting stakeholder feedback & building evaluation sets
   - **Databricks LLM Judges:** Databricks' proprietary AI-assisted judges for evaluating RAG quality.
 Can be tuned with customer provided examples to increase agreement with human raters.